command patchHT-28 Hellions // Training Air Wing Five

 Suicide Prevention

 Almost anything broken may be fixed, any wrong righted.
-Time heals most wounds, financial assistance is available, drug or alcohol abuse may be treated, and work-related setbacks are not permanent.
+Relationships can be mended, time heals most wounds, financial assistance is available, drug or alcohol abuse may be treated, and work-related setbacks are temporary.
 Death, however, is final.
 Engaged leadership requires we check in with each other and ask the hard questions.
-For support resources when experiencing distress or difficulty addressing problems, seek assistance through the chain of command and by calling the National Suicide Prevention Lifeline at 1800-273-TALK or Military One-Source (1800-342-9647).
+For support resources when experiencing distress or difficulty addressing problems, seek assistance through the chain of command, your peers, friends and family, chaplain services, certified counselors through Fleet & Family Services and by calling the National Suicide Prevention Lifeline at 1-800-273-TALK or Military One-Source at 1-800-342-9647.

 Commanding Officer, HT-28